The Scarecrow (Connelly novel): Plot

-Jack's high profile causes the Times to rescind his termination, even though Jack's role as a participant means that he cannot write the story of the Arizona events.
-Jack turns it down and accepts a two-book deal to write about this case.
-However, Jack then sees a picture from The Wizard of Oz in his editor's office and realizes that the method used to suffocate the victims looks like the classic head of a scarecrow, except using a plastic bag instead of a burlap sack.
-He immediately heads to Arizona to warn a disbelieving Rachel, including the links to the real Fred Stone and Bill Denslow, but unfortunately meets her in a coffee shop near the server farm with a full-time Webcam in it.
+Jack's high-profile causes the Times to offer his job back, even though his role as a participant means that he cannot write about the case.
+Jack turns down the offer and accepts a two-book deal.
+However, Jack then sees a picture from The Wizard of Oz in his editor's office and realizes that the method used to suffocate the victims is similar to the head of a scarecrow.
+He immediately heads to Arizona to warn a disbelieving Rachel, but unfortunately meets her in a coffee shop near the server farm with a full-time webcam.
 Jack deduces that they are being watched by 'The Scarecrow' over the webcam.

 Carver watches their discussion, then ambushes the other FBI agents.
-Carver's plan to kill the agents and fake his own death is foiled when Jack figures it out, and Rachel shoots Carver in the head when he tries to ambush them, leaving Carver in a seemingly permanent comatose state.
+His plan to kill the agents and fake his own death is foiled when Jack figures it out.
+Rachel shoots Carver in the head, leaving him in a seemingly permanent comatose state.
 In a brief epilogue, Jack's research has revealed that Carver's mother was an exotic dancer similar in appearance to the victims who needed to wear leg braces when not performing.
 The story closes with Carver in medical lockdown, deep in a coma, alone with his thoughts.